scrossuk/locic/docs/Const.rst

 		ref.mutableField = 1;
 	}

-Following the rules of logical const, 'mutable' should only ever be used when it has no effect on the external behaviour of an object.
+Following the rules of logical const, '__override_const' should only ever be used when it has no effect on the external behaviour of an object.
 Again, this means the above transformation should apply.
-And since optimisations occur based on const, it is important that developers only use 'mutable' when absolutely necessary and ensure correctness when it is used.
+And since optimisations occur based on const, it is important that developers only use '__override_const' when absolutely necessary and ensure correctness when it is used.

-Of course this means the example given for 'mutable' (involving the mutable field of a struct) is an incorrect use, since the field marked as 'mutable' is directly accessible to functions 'f' and 'g'footnote{Consider the case where 'f' modifies the mutable field, and 'g' reads it.}.

-A good example of its correct use would be in a reference counting smart pointer class, in which the reference count field can (and should) be marked as 'mutable'.
-Considering the transformation above once again, it doesn't matter whether 'f' modifies the reference countfootnote{It could, for example, create a copy of the smart pointer and store it somewhere, increasing the reference count.}, because 'g' only depends on a count greater than 0 (and the reference counting invariant is intended to ensure that is always true until the last smart pointer object is destroyed).
+A good example of its correct use would be in a reference counting smart pointer class, in which the reference count field can (and should) be marked as '__override_const'.
+Considering the transformation above once again, it doesn't matter whether 'f' modifies the reference count (it could, for example, create a copy of the smart pointer and store it somewhere, increasing the reference count), because 'g' only depends on a count greater than 0 (and the reference counting invariant is intended to ensure that is always true until the last smart pointer object is destroyed).

-Marking class member variable mutexes as 'mutable' is another example of a good use of the keyword, since 'lock' and 'unlock' methods modify the external behaviour of the mutexfootnote{Consider calling 'lock' twice in a row, without calling 'unlock'.} and therefore require it to be non-const, but any object that contains a mutex to handle races uses it in a way that does not affect its external behaviour (i.e. the above transformation is valid):
+Marking class member variable mutexes as '__override_const' is another example of a good use of the keyword, since 'lock' and 'unlock' methods modify the external behaviour of the mutexfootnote{Consider calling 'lock' twice in a row, without calling 'unlock'.} and therefore require it to be non-const, but any object that contains a mutex to handle races uses it in a way that does not affect its external behaviour (i.e. the above transformation is valid):

 .. code-block:: c++